anseki/grunt-task-helper/README.md

 ```

 ### <a name ="handlers">Handlers</a>
-taskHelper parses `files` components, and calls handlers at four timings.
+taskHelper parses `files` components, and calls handlers at some timings.
 The flow may be changed by return value of handlers.
 You can specify *JavaScript Function* which you wrote, or a name of [builtin handler](#builtin-handlers).
 If you want, you can specify multiple handlers into a timing by specifying array of these.

 Below are timings which call handlers, and how to specify each handlers.